-- Does the chiropractic doctor listen to the patient's complete explanation of symptoms and treatment concerns/preferences?
+- Does the chiropractor listen to the patient's complete explanation of symptoms and treatment concerns/preferences?

 - How many years has the chiropractor been in practice?

-- Although not necessary, some chiropractors pursue post-graduate diplomat programs in various specialties, such as orthopedics, sports medicine, rehabilitation, neurology, nutrition.
+Another consideration is whether the chiropractor has a specific undergraduate or post-graduate specialty.
+While not necessary, some chiropractors pursue post-graduate programs in various specialties, such as orthopedics, sports medicine, rehabilitation, neurology, or nutrition.

 Patients may want to research if there are any disciplinary actions against the chiropractor.
-This information is available from each state's Chiropractic Regulation & Licensing Board, which can usually be found on the state's website.
+This information is available from each state's chiropractic regulation and licensing board, which can usually be found on the state's website.

-Patients can also check that their chiropractor's college is accredited by the Council on Chiropractic Education.
+Patients can also check to determine if their chiropractor's college is accredited by the Council on Chiropractic Education.

 Selecting any health care professional for treatment is something that should be done with care.
-Do not feel compelled to be treated by the first chiropractor interviewed - many people interview several chiropractors before finding one best suited to treat their condition.
+Do not feel compelled to be treated by the first chiropractor interviewed.
+Many people interview several chiropractors before selecting one they feel is well suited to treat their condition.